apiel/bass/NOTE.md

 - save kick
 - save pattern

+- synth is drum is synth --> might change env

 - use AudioSynthWaveformModulated in synth and modulation

 - use btn view in mc mode in pattern